gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

     api_v1.add_namespace(resources.api)
 ```
-This will initialize our GeoAPI and load it into the namespace of the API.
+This will initialize our new GeoAPI and load our API routes from `resources` into the namespace of the API.

-As the next thing add following to `app/modules/geoapi/resources.py` to the top of the file:
+In order to create the first routes, add the namespace to `app/modules/geoapi/resources.py` to the top of the file:

 ```python
 # encoding: utf-8